dogotic/open-trailcam/README.md

 - WebHosting to send the photo to

 Mission goal :
 - Try to send a photo stored on the sd card to a server

+Status :
+- Not Completed

 ## 3rd phase
 - STM32 Blue Pill with STM32F103C8T6 chip